university-bootcamp/coding-environment/cloud-ide.md

 The coding environment is ready for you to start working!
 The next section breaks down the UI, and the section after that gets you up and running with your first application!

-As a final step, [set up Heroku and Github with your auth keys following these steps](mac-vagrant.md#step-5-connecting-your-environment-with-your-accounts).
+As a final step, follow the [account setup guide](account-setup.md) to hook up your environment to your GitHub and heroku accounts.

 ## Using Codenvy